deswils/FED-funds-rate-unemployment-rate/README.md

 ![Federal Funds Rate vs Unemployment Rate](plots/time_series.png)

 Plotting both series over time reveals several notable episodes.
 The most dramatic is the **Volcker era (1980–1982)**, where the Fed raised rates into the high teens to combat inflation and unemployment followed, breaching 10%.
-The **COVID-19 pandemic (2020)** is a clear outlier — unemployment spiked to nearly 15% due to an external shock unrelated to monetary policy, while the Fed cut rates toward zero in response.
+The **COVID-19 pandemic (2020)** is a clear outlier.
+Unemployment spiked to nearly 15% due to an external shock unrelated to monetary policy, while the Fed cut rates toward zero in response.
 These episodes illustrate both the expected relationship between the two series and its limits.

 ---